How to Create a Less Stressful Insulin Injection Routine

 A community of people going through the same things wants to see you thrive with your insulin injection routine and diabetes care!
 Use these resources, and talk to your doctor if the day-to-day burdens are too much.
 This feeling can signify you need to change things up—and that’s okay!

-Educational content related to insulin use is made possible with support from Lilly.
+Educational content related to insulin use is made possible with support from Lilly, an active partner of Beyond Type 2 at the time of publication.
 Editorial control rests solely on Beyond Type 2.